Effective Date: 26 Jan 2023

 16.6.1 Right to Know.
-You may have the right to request that we disclose what Personal Information we collect, use, disclose, share, or sell.
-This includes the right to request the categories of Personal Information we have collected about you, the categories of sources of Personal Information, the business purpose for collecting Personal Information, the categories of third parties with whom we share categories of Personal Information, and the specific pieces of Personal Information we have collected about you.
+You may have the right to request that we disclose what Personal Information we collect, use, disclose, or share.
+This includes the right to request the categories of Personal Information we have collected about you, the categories of sources of Personal Information, the business purpose for collecting, disclosing, or sharing Personal Information, the categories of third parties with whom we disclose or share categories of Personal Information, and the specific pieces of Personal Information we have collected about you.

 If you are submitting a request to know on your own behalf, there are two ways to make your request: online or by email.